Faculty and Staff

 This group includes staff and faculty that support internships, co-ops, and practicums at Western.
 The group meets regularly to share resources and best practices.

-For help with any questions, or to join this Working Group, contact Heather Wakely or Lisa Metselaar.
+For help with any questions, or to join this Working Group, contact wil-coordinator@uwo.ca.

 Western is committed to achieving barrier-free accessibility for persons with disabilities studying, visiting, and working at Western.
-Students participating in Experiential Learning opportunities may need accommodation in order to access the opportunity, and Western is committed to a collaborative approach to accommodations.
-You are encouraged to contact Student Accessibility Services and/or the campus resource to begin a planning process.
+Students participating in experiential learning may need accommodations and Western is committed to a collaborative approach, encouraging community and industry partners to embed EDID principles and protocols in their recruitment strategies through the support of hirewesternu Ability.
+You are encouraged to contact Accessible Education for additional support.